kubegc/OpBench/README.md

 for single operator optimization, use correlation analysis (execution time & resource setting) to find and predict the most turnaround point in high level dimensions.

-for parallel operators on heterogeneous resources without sharing resources, use Nash Equiarilm to minimize the overall cost.
+for parallel operators on heterogeneous resources without sharing resources, use Nash Equilibrium to minimize the overall cost.

 for parallel operators on same resources with concurrent execution, use collaboration tuning to maximize the overall performance.

+# Furture

+3. runtime:

+Automotically run sequential and parallel operators with or without sharing resources.